-- Total Expenditures are \$1,393,369, an increase of 21 percent, compared to the projected amount for Fiscal Year 2023 due mainly to the inclusion of funding for \$145,109 general contingency (none is projected to be spent for Fiscal Year 2023) and the increase in worker's compensation (\$74,100) as a result of estimated higher rates. - Personnel costs which are mainly worker's compensation insurance increase by 12 percent due to higher estimated insurance rates. - Services and charges are 14 percent of division expenditures and include the City's cost for general liability, property, auto, and other types of insurance coverage (\$188,660).
-Insurance costs increase by 11.5 percent mainly due to estimated higher premiums for Fiscal Year 2024. - Office Expenditures account for 1 percent of division expenditures and include noncash recognition (\$8,000) and provision for allowance (\$5,000). - As required by the City Charter, one-half of one percent of revenues (\$145,109) is set aside as a general contingency account to cover unexpected operating expenses during the fiscal year. - Special events and programs are 40 percent of total expenditures.
-The cost of the City's local supplement to the State Homeowner's Property Tax Credit (\$140,000) and the City's supplemental tax rebate incentive (\$35,000) is reflected in this classification. - Financial support to external organizations is also included in the special events and programs category.
-External entities will benefit from the Lunch and Learn Partnership Program (\$45,000), Community Play (\$10,000), and Public Works Tree Program (\$20,000).
+- Total Expenditures are \$1,359,934, an increase of 18 percent, compared to the projected amount for Fiscal Year 2023 due mainly to the inclusion of funding for general contingency (none is projected to be spent for Fiscal Year 2023) and the increase in worker's compensation as a result of estimated hire rates. - Personnel costs which are mainly worker's compensation insurance increase by 12 percent due to higher estimated insurance rates. - Services and charges are 14 percent of division expenditures and include the City's cost for general liability, property, auto, and other types of insurance coverage (\$188,660).
+Insurance cost increase by 11.5 percent mainly due to estimated higher premiums for Fiscal Year 2024. - Office Expenditures account for 11 percent of division expenditures and include noncash recognition (\$8,000) and provision for allowance (\$5,000). - As required by the City Charter, one-half of one percent of revenues (\$146,674) is set aside as a general contingency account to cover unexpected operating expenses during the fiscal year. - Special events and programs are 38.5 percent of total expenditures.
+The cost of the City's local supplement to the State Homeowner's Property Tax Credit (\$140,000) is reflected in this classification. - Financial support to external organizations is also included in the special events and programs category.
+External entities will benefit from the Recreation Partnership Program (\$55,000) and Public Works Grants (\$20,000).
 Total Partnership Program spending decreases by \$45,000 or 45 percent due to the availability of Federal Aid in the ARPA Fund which started in Fiscal Year 2022. \$50,000 is included in the budget for Housing Fund expenditures.